Types of Printers

 Small but mighty.
 Desktop printers are ideal for small teams and work groups, who need constant access to a printer.
 Midshire can supply Ricoh, HP and Lexmark desktop printers.

 Desktop printers enhance the utilisation of office space.
 They are compact and sit comfortably on a desk, increasing available floor space.
 Today, desktop printers designed for commercial use are as fast and produce as high a quality output as larger printers.

-If your printing requirements are minimal, i.e. you only need to print low volumes of documents in black and white, there is no point spending money on a larger device.
+If your printing requirements are minimal, there is no point spending money on a larger device.
 Instead, a mono desktop printer proves to be the most cost efficient option.

 GelJet printers are the latest in printing technology from Ricoh.
 These printers combine features of both inkjet and laser printing, making them ideal for companies that want a printer that has optimum print speed, produces high quality print, whilst remaining affordable.